-This is a tedious process and all but impossible when there is a group of animals near the gate.
-Add a bit of weather or cold temperatures and it really becomes a hassle.
-Frequently crossing a fence-line with hay equipment, tractors with feed or deliveries almost necessitates a more convenient option than a manual gate.
+This is a tedious process and all but impossible when there is a group of animals near the gate to manually operate the gate.
+Add a bit of weather or cold temperatures and it becomes a hassle.
+Frequently crossing a fence line with hay equipment, tractors with feed or deliveries almost necessitates a more convenient option than a manual gate.

-If the logistics of operating a gate are tough for you to deal with, imagine how attentive others will be when crossing your fence-line.
-If you have third parties that need access to your pasture, such as maintenance crews for cell phone towers, oil rigs etc, they may not be as careful as you are when using them.
-In fact, they may even leave it open thinking they’ll be back before an animal notices it’s open or forget to close it altogether.
+If the logistics of operating a gate are tough for you to deal with, imagine how attentive others will be when crossing your fence line.
+If you have third parties that need access to your pasture, such as maintenance crews for cell phone towers, oil rigs, etc, they may not be as careful as you are when using them.
+They may even leave it open thinking they’ll be back before an animal notices it’s open or forgets to close it altogether.
 There’s nothing like having to find and chase down your cattle because someone forgot to close a gate!

 HOW A CATTLE GUARD WORKS

 – Walking on a rounded surface with a flat foot is a difficult task.
 Try it with a large hoof and an extremely rounded pipe and you will have a tough time balancing.
-Add a 1,000 pounds and you have real trouble!
+Add 1,000 pounds to each leg and you have real trouble!